ts-x4/jzIntv_on_RetroPie/README.md

 **Paid Homebrew Games:**  Burgertime Super Chef, D2K, MS, Ms. Nightstalker, Mystic Castle, Same Game & Robots

+## A Few Other Notes

-In addition, this is a really useful site for in-depth reviews of Intellivision (and many other classic systems) => https://videogamecritic.com/intel.htm?ex=1
+* For in-depth reviews of Intellivision games (and those for many other classic systems) check out https://videogamecritic.com/intel.htm?ex=1.
+* Many of the original games can be acquired by purchasing a copy of the PC version of Intellivison Lives!, Intellivision Rocks, and/or Intellivision Greatest Hits (10 or 25 game version).
+Add a little DOS magic and you'll be good to go.